top of page

 Experienced runners

-Currently, i'm working with runners aiming for a 2hr 35 marathon, a female athlete aiming for a 1hr 18 half, but right through to those doing a 2hr15 half, or breaking an hour for the 10k.
+I'm working with runners aiming for a 2hr 35 marathon, a female athlete aiming for a 1hr 18 half, right through to those doing a 2hr15 half, or breaking an hour for the 10k.

 Strength and mobility